 - If you are booking as an individual, do not assume the discount airlines offer the best deal.
 These airlines may have expensive additional charges.

 - If you are booking as a group, work with a travel agency that can mix airlines as a roundtrip.
 This saves you from having to buy multiple one-way tickets.

 - Send a faculty member to GHC.
 Most universities will send at minimum one faculty mentor (often female) to accompany students and help them navigate the celebration.

 - Some of your students may not have attended an event like GHC previously.
 Work with their faculty mentor to give the students networking tips and other ways to make the most out of their GHC experience.
-Our curriculum series is a great place to start!

 - Spread the knowledge of GHC.
 After GHC, encourage faculty members to help students host a presentation/discussion on their experience for those who couldn’t attend in person.